joergkrause/nyaf/docs/md/intro.md

 # Approach

-* @nyaf uses JSX/TSX syntax for quick component dev.
+* ny@f uses JSX/TSX syntax for quick component dev.
 This is default option, you can use other any template system instead.
-* @nyaf supports Single Page App (SPA) directly.
+* ny@f supports Single Page App (SPA) directly.
-* @nyaf can use any current HTML 5 API, such as web components, fetch, and all this with ES2015+.
+* ny@f can use any current HTML 5 API, such as web components, fetch, and all this with ES2015+.
-* @nyaf provides a simple template language, that avoids clunky map, reduce, filter stuff within the HTML.
+* ny@f provides a simple template language, that avoids clunky map, reduce, filter stuff within the HTML.
 This is a feature of the JSX/TSX provider.
-* @nyaf uses TypeScript from the beginning (and is written in TypeScript).
+* ny@f uses TypeScript from the beginning (and is written in TypeScript).
 It works with pure ECMAScript, though.
-* @nyaf creates a very small package.
+* ny@f creates a very small package.
-* @nyaf works well with WebPack and other common tools.
+* ny@f works well with WebPack and other common tools.
-* @nyaf uses standards, no weird or enforced CLI, no vendor lock in.
+* ny@f uses standards, no weird or enforced CLI, no vendor lock in.
-* @nyaf uses smart decorators for controlling stuff, not code within the component, for separation of concerns style.
+* ny@f uses smart decorators for controlling stuff, not code within the component, for separation of concerns style.

 ### Templates

-@nyaf prefers to use TSX for templates.
+ny@f prefers to use TSX for templates.
 It does not use React, though.
 In fact, it's just a feature of the TypeScript compiler.

 See this excerpt from `tsconfig.json`: